EdinburghUniversityTheatreCompany/Constitution/EUTC-Constitution.md

 __3.5.__ The secretary (or someone nominated by committee) will maintain a list of society members.
 It will be the responsibility of the prospective member to seek addition to this list and they will be informed as to the process of getting on to this list.
 The person will not be considered a member until they appear on this list.

+__3.5.1__ This list will be submited to the EUSA activities office at least once per semester.

+__3.5.2__ The list most recently submited to the EUSA activities office will be considered authoritative in cases of disputes over membership.

 4.0.
 Committee and Projects Sub-Committee
 --------